abiiranathan/flag/README.md

 # flag

-## flag implements a header-only C library for command line flag parsing.
+## flag implements a C library for command line flag parsing.

 The flag package accepts command line arguments in the form of -flag value or --arg value with custom validation and overflow/underflow checks.